26th SAS welcomes new commander

 |0

-This work, 26th SAS welcomes new commander [Image 2 of 2], by Capt.
+This work, 26th SAS welcomes new commander, by Capt.
 Kayla Edwards, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT